 What are the key differences between Payoneer and Statrys business accounts?

 The key differences lie in their target users and features.
 Statrys is tailored for businesses incorporated in Hong Kong, Singapore, and the BVI, offering multi-currency accounts with advanced FX tools and flat fees for transactions.
-Payoneer, on the other hand, is available globally and is more suited for freelancers and small businesses, with features like local receiving accounts in multiple currencies and seamless integration with ecommerce platforms like Amazon and Fiverr.
+Payoneer, on the other hand, is available globally and is more suited for freelancers and online sellers, with features like local receiving accounts in multiple currencies and seamless integration with ecommerce platforms like Amazon and Fiverr.

 Do Payoneer and Statrys charge a monthly fee for their services?